howar31/howar31-blog/blog/made-with-love/README.md

 # Made with Love Snippets

-Here are different methods to put "Made with Love" to your webpage.
+Here are several ways to put "Made with Love" on your webpage.

 ## Typing the Heart